Hurthle cell adenoma

 by Jason Wasserman MD PhD FRCPC

 A Hurthle cell adenoma is a non-cancerous type of thyroid tumour.
-It is made up of large pink cells called Hurthle cells that are separated from the normal thyroid tissue by a thin tissue barrier called a tumour capsule.
+It is made up of large pink Hurthle cells that are separated from the normal thyroid tissue by a thin tissue barrier called a tumour capsule.
 The tumour often forms a lump in the thyroid gland called a nodule.

 Hurthle cells